-- 15.1 The disciplinary hearing will be chaired by the Headteacher/Chairman for alleged misconduct.
-If dismissal is a possible outcome, the Headteacher/Chairman will be supported by a Governor.
+- 15.1 The disciplinary hearing will be chaired by the Headteacher/Chair of Governors for alleged misconduct.
+For alleged gross misconduct, the disciplinary hearing will be held by the Staff Disciplinary Hearing Committee.
 The employee will be given the opportunity to outline their case in response to the allegations.
-Refer to paragraph 15 of the Schools' Conduct and Discipline Toolkit for Managers for guidance on the format of the hearing. - 15.2 It is the School's policy not to allow recordings of disciplinary or appeal hearings.

-15.3 The Governing body/Headteacher is required to notify the Council in any case where dismissal is a possible outcome and the Council has the right to be represented at a dismissal hearing.
+Refer to paragraph 15 of the Schools' Conduct and Discipline Toolkit for Managers for guidance on the format of the hearing. - 15.2 It is the School's policy not to allow recordings of disciplinary or appeal hearings. - 15.3 The Governing Body/Headteacher is required to notify the Council in any case where dismissal is a possible outcome as the Council has the right to be represented at a dismissal hearing.